 Beth answered with her eyes on her husbandâ€™s midsection. â€śThatâ€™s fine, but you better skip the garlic bread.
 Your washboard stomach has all but disappeared.â€ť

-Crane lifted his shirt and displayed for his wife, â€śLook, if I stand under the light and bend over like this, you can still see my abs and a little bread never hurt any-body.â€ť Crane was unduly proud of his physique; it had changed little in the last forty years partly due to the consistent forty-five minutes a week at the gym, and the other part may have been genetics, his father could still hang from a bar by his toes into his late seventies, though he admitted it did make him a little dizzy.
+Crane lifted his shirt and displayed for his wife, â€śLook, if I stand under the light and bend over like this, you can still see my abs and a little bread never hurt any-body.â€ť Crane was unduly proud of his physique; it had changed a little in the last twenty years despite the consistent forty-five minutes a week at the gym.
+The once well-defined six pack had become a subtle cluster of rounded bumps.

 Beth looked and commented, â€śIt would be even better if you could get both sides to show at the same time, nobody is proud of a three-pack.
 She grabbed his belt and pulled him close, and tried to smooth his mustache, but to no avail. â€śIt might be time to try shaving this off again, or get some gel or something.
 You al-ways have four or five really wild ones jutting out here and there, it can be a distraction.â€ť

 Crane tried smoothing the unruly ones that he could see when he put his lip up. â€śMaybe it is time to shave it, but you know I look like a chimp without it.â€ť

 â€śI know what youâ€™re saying about the chimp thing, but donâ€™t shave it, itâ€™s fine.
 Theyâ€™re coming back in style anyway.
 Itâ€™s a good thing you didnâ€™t know me when I was younger, I was a horrible control freak, I would try to control everybody if I didnâ€™t make an effort not to.
 Itâ€™s probably because I grew up having to be a mother when I should have been allowed to just be a kid.â€ť